 - Add meat, veggies, cheese to the pie crusts

-- Pour the eggs over top of the mixture in the crusts
+- Pour the eggs over top of the mixture into the crusts

 - Bake 15 minutes at 425 and then lower oven temp to 350 for an additional 30 minutes or until knife inserted in center comes out clean.